New Patients- Referral & intake process

 Cancellation Lists are carefully managed to avoid wasted appointments.
 Cancellations are re-allocated as quickly as possible.

-Your GP is welcome to send more than one referral, but each letter should be addressed to one doctor personally.
-Your GP can be funded for writing these referrals by writing and sending them during an appointment.
+Your GP is welcome to send more than one referral, but we recommend that each letter should be addressed to one doctor personally.
+Your GP can be funded for writing these referrals during an appointment.

 You may formally request that the referral is directed to one or more other associated paediatricians.
 With your written consent, these selected paediatricians will be able to consider the referral and any associated or relevant information provided or in the patient's file.
 They may consider the referral, decline it, or accept it and triage it at their own personal professional discretion.
-If you wish to provide this consent, please complete the Referral Direction Consent Form.
+If you wish to provide this consent, please indicate this when completing the Request and Appointment Form or complete the Referral Direction Consent Form.

 Referral clinical criteria